lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The following are a few examples of when the error occurs and how the key manager behaves.

 #### Example 1: Fault During Operation
-The key manager is running a generate operation and a non-onehot command was observed by the kmac interface.
+The key manager is running a generate operation and a non-onehot command was observed by the KMAC interface.
 Since the non-onehot condition is a fault, it is reflected in {{< regref FAULT_STATUS >}} and a fatal alert is generated.
 The key manager transitions to `Invalid` state, wipes internal storage and reports an invalid operation in {{< regref ERR_CODE.INVALID_OP >}}.